Learning To Play Cello:

 Vancouver Cello Quartet, an accomplished soloist and chamber musician.

 I’m especially grateful as an adult new to the instrument.

-(Spoilers: Without his guidance, I would not have begun sightreading after
+(Spoilers: Without his guidance, it’s highly unlikely that I would have

-a mere three months since first touching a cello or any other string
+begun sightreading after a mere three months since first touching a cello or

 Video conferencing with an instructor